 Months of entry

-Optional modules: One module from either Waste Resource Management or Bioenergy.
+Optional modules include: one module from either Waste Resource Management and Bioenergy

 Information for international students